L'île aux libellules

 2016 - 2018

-HyBrazil is a phantom island, appearing in different locations on nautical charts as early as 1325.
-Many stories exist of encounters with the island.
-According to the legend, it is a cradle of an advanced society that has remained hidden until our days, veiled as it is by thick fog, which has kept it from being discovered.
-In 1850, the island disappears from every maps completely.
+Hy Brasil is a phantom island that appeared on nautical charts as early as 1325, shifting from one location to another across the Atlantic.
+Over the centuries, numerous accounts have described encounters with this elusive land.
+According to legend, it is the cradle of an advanced society that has remained hidden from the world, concealed by a dense and persistent fog that has kept it from being discovered.
+By 1850, the island had vanished completely from all maps.

-Julien Mauve, through the power of his photography, transports these mineral and industrial traces into a science-fiction future.
+« Julien Mauve, through the power of his photography, transports these mineral and industrial traces into a science-fiction future.
 The Island of Dragonflies, which we explore in his footsteps, acts as a warning about the environmental threat that is looming over us.
 He plunges us into an environment in which human presence has become unnatural.
-Through his paintings without skies, he escapes the satellites that draw up our world, observe us continuously and aspire to strip life of its mystery.
+Through his paintings without skies, he escapes the satellites that draw up our world, observe us continuously and aspire to strip life of its mystery. »